top of page

 My Story

 I was diagnosed with ADHD as a college student when I realized that, despite how well I could explain ideas out loud, I struggled to keep up with the timelines, due dates, scheduling demands, forgetfulness, procrastination, and guilt.
 I masked my struggles with humor and countless hours of effort.
 Only after receiving a diagnosis did I realize that my cascade of struggles were not character flaws- they were unique firings that brightened my day with electric ideas, yet clouded my daily functioning with frenetic energy and chaotic patterns.
+I can attest to the transformative power of ADHD coaching myself.

 My Career:

-Before that, I worked as a special educator for 13 years.
+Before ResearchILD, I worked as a special educator for 13 years.
 I began my career as a high school science and special education teacher at Del Valle high School outside of Austin, Texas.
 I was named “Del Valle High School Teacher of the Year" in my fourth year of teaching.
 After earning my masters degree in Mind, Brian, and Education at Harvard, I returned to the classroom to teach middle school special education at a charter school in East Boston, Massachusetts.
 I have worked as a special educator with students in grades 5-12, and most recently served for 5 years as a middle school Dean of Student Supports.
 I directed our special education department, including evaluations, programming, accommodations, IEP and 504 plan development, and instructional coaching.

 My Education: